 Bobbie organic infant formula was launched in 2019 by two moms (Laura Modi and Sarah Hardy) who were frustrated with the formula options available in the US and wanted to make to make quality infant formula more affordable and accessible.

-They pride themselves in local sourcing, local production (in Vermont) and in being a mom-founded, mom-led brand.
+They pride themselves in local sourcing, local production (in Vermont and Ohio) and in being a mom-founded, mom-led brand.
 Bobbie’s new formula is USDA certified organic, Kosher, non-GMO and made in the US!
 They have received the Clean Label Project Purity Award and Pesticide Free certification.

-Not only that, but Bobbie has a European-style recipe, which means it’s modeled off the extremely high quality European baby formulas that contain no additives, preservatives, corn syrup solids, or added sugars, and are made with organic milk.
+Not only that, but Bobbie has a European-style recipe, which means it’s modeled off the European standards for baby formulas.
+It contains no additives, preservatives, corn syrup solids, or added sugars, and are made with organic milk.
 For a complete ingredients list, check out their ingredients dossier.

 Similac Baby Formulas